paulhalla/github-twitter-elt/README.md

 ## Transformation
 Both the GitHub and Twitter datasets were transformed to make the data easily accessible.
 As Twitter data was ingested from JSON files in S3 buckets, the content of the files was flattened such that each row in the target table corresponds to a tweet.
 For each row, the username of the user who published the tweet was appended in an extra column, which was populated via the username substring available in the ingested filenames.
-The code use for Snowpipe this transformation can be seen in [this folder](https://github.com/paulhalla/dec-project-2/tree/paulhalla/code-snippets/bulk-load).
+The code used for Snowpipe this transformation can be seen in [this folder](https://github.com/paulhalla/dec-project-2/tree/paulhalla/code-snippets/bulk-load).

 <br/>